dgroomes/web-playground/browser-extensions/README.md

 it:[Building a cross-browser extension](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Build_a_cross_browser_extension)
 .

 ## Wish List

-General clean ups, TODOs and things I wish to implement for this project:
+General clean-ups, TODOs and things I wish to implement for this project:

-* DONE How can we include the JavaScript source code to avoid `Uncaught ReferenceError: getHeaderText is not defined`?
+* [x] DONE How can we include the JavaScript source code to avoid `Uncaught ReferenceError: getHeaderText is not defined`?
-* Look into "browser actions" instead of what I'm doing, which is a custom popup HTML document.
+* [ ] Look into "browser actions" instead of what I'm doing, which is a custom popup HTML document.
-* DONE Add message passing.
+* [x] DONE Add message passing.
 I think message passing is a pretty important tool in extension design.

 ## Reference